GraphQLSwift/graphql-generator/README.md

 }
 ```

-As you build the `Query` and `Mutation` types and their resolution logic, you will be forced to define a concrete type for every reachable GraphQL result, according to its generated protocol.
+As you build the `Query` and `Mutation` types and their resolution logic, you will be forced to define a concrete type for every reachable GraphQL result, according to its generated protocol:
-Here's a small example of a schema that allows querying for the current user, who is only identified by an email address:

 ```swift
 struct Query: QueryProtocol {